What is a cataract?

 Cataract removal is one of the safest and most effective types of surgery.
-It improves vision in about 90 percent of cases.
+It improves vision in over 90 percent of cases.
 It is also is one of the most common surgeries performed in the United States.

 What should I expect before surgery?

-A week or two before surgery, your doctor will do some tests.
+On the day of your cataract consultation, your doctor will do some tests.
 These tests might include measuring the curve of your cornea and the size and shape of your eye.
 This information helps your doctor choose the right type of IOL.
 You might be asked not to eat or drink anything 12 hours before your surgery.

 What should I expect during surgery?

-Before surgery, the doctor will put drops into your eye to dilate the pupil.
+Before surgery, the surgical team will put drops into your eye to dilate the pupil.
 Many people choose to stay awake during surgery.
 Others might need to be put to sleep for a short time.
 If you choose to stay awake, you will have an anesthetic to numb the nerves in and around your eye.
 This anesthetic will be given either with an injection near the eye or with topical anesthesia.
 Then, the doctor will perform the surgery.
-The surgery usually lasts less than one hour and is almost painless.
+The surgery usually lasts about half an hour and is almost painless.
 After the operation, a patch and/or shield will be placed over your eye.
 Some people need to use eyedrops right after their surgery.
 Ask your eye doctor about when you should start using eyedrops.
 You will rest for a while.
 Your medical team will watch for any problems you might have, such as bleeding.
 Most people who have cataract surgery can go home the same day, but cannot drive themselves.
 You will need to arrange for a ride home.

 What should I expect after surgery?

 After surgery, it is normal to have itching and mild discomfort.
 It is also normal to have some fluid discharge.
-Your eye might be sensitive to light and touch.
+Your eye might be sensitive to light and touch and can see halos.
 If you have discomfort, your doctor can suggest treatment.
 Moderate discomfort should go away on its own in one or two days.
 For a few days after surgery, your doctor might ask you to use eyedrops to help healing and lower the risk of infection.
 Ask your doctor about how to use your eyedrops, how often to use them, and what effects they can have.
 You will need to wear an eye shield or eyeglasses to help protect your eye.
 Avoid rubbing or pressing on your eye.
-As you continue to heal, try not to bend from the waist to pick up objects on the floor.
+As you continue to heal, try not to bend from the waist repetitively to pick up objects on the floor.
 Do not lift any heavy objects.
 You can walk, climb stairs, and do light household chores.
-In most cases, healing will be complete within eight weeks.
+In most cases, healing will be complete within four weeks.
 Your doctor will schedule exams to check on your progress.

 Can problems develop after surgery?